fommil/fpmortals/manuscript/wip.md

 It must be loaded lazily, not eagerly.

-Both `scalaz-deriving` and Magnolia deal with lazy automatically, but in shapeless it is the responsibility of the typeclass author.
+Both `scalaz-deriving` and Magnolia deal with lazy automatically, but in Shapeless it is the responsibility of the typeclass author.

-The macro types `shapeless.{ Cached, Strict, Lazy }` modify the compiler's type inference behaviour allowing us to achieve the laziness we require.
+The macro types `Cached, Strict, Lazy` modify the compiler's type inference behaviour allowing us to achieve the laziness we require.
 The pattern to follow is to use `Cached[Strict[_]]` on the entry point and `Lazy[_]` around the `H` instances.

 It is best to depart from context bounds and SAM types entirely at this point: